 26- Cost per data unit

-In some contexts, particularly in business environments, understanding the cost associated with transmitting a certain amount of data can be important for budgeting and cost optimization.
+In certain contexts, particularly in business environments, understanding the costs associated with transmitting a specific amount of data is crucial for budgeting and cost optimization.

-How can the network performance data be analyzed?
+How can the network performance metrics be analyzed?

 1. Data collection

-• Use network monitoring tools to collect data on key performance metrics like bandwidth usage, latency, packet loss, jitter, throughput, error rates, etc.
+- Utilize network monitoring tools to gather data on key performance metrics, including bandwidth usage, latency, packet loss, jitter, throughput, and error rates.

 2. Data analysis

-• Identify Trends: Look for patterns in network performance over time.
+- Identify Trends: Look for patterns in network performance metrics over time.
 This could include peak usage times, recurring periods of high latency, or frequent packet loss.

-• Benchmarking: Compare current network performance against established benchmarks or standards to evaluate if the network is performing optimally.
+- Benchmarking: Compare current network performance metrics against established benchmarks or standards to evaluate if the network is performing optimally.

-• Correlation Analysis: Determine how different metrics affect each other.
+- Correlation Analysis: Determine how different metrics are related to one another.
 For example, how bandwidth utilization impacts throughput and latency.

 3. Performance optimization